molinab297/RapidExploringRandomTree/README.md

 ## RRT* (Slightly smarter version of RRT)

-The RRT* is the same thing as an RRT except that the algorithm performs a "rewiring" of nodes if it sees theres a shorter path from the start node to a newly inserted node, which causes the branches to "fan out" and perform a more efficient search, at the cost of more computation power.
+The RRT* is the same thing as an RRT except that the algorithm performs a "rewiring" of nodes if it sees there is a shorter path from the start node to a newly inserted node, which causes the branches to "fan out" and perform a more efficient search for the goal node, at the cost of more computation power.

 ### Example 1).
 ![Alt text](https://cloud.githubusercontent.com/assets/10769110/26600237/2daeaf16-4530-11e7-92c2-ce7ed6813f56.png)